-- I engaged in safety behaviours, such as constantly checking to see if I was wet, going to the bathroom a lot to empty my bladder as much as possible, avoided drinking liquids, and challenging my thoughts.
+- I engaged in safety behaviours, such as constantly checking to see if I was wet, going to the bathroom a lot to empty my bladder as much as possible, avoiding drinking liquids, and challenging my thoughts.

 Once you know your three Bs, this will help you create alternative exercises to mimic your bodily sensations so you can beat your beliefs and stop engaging in your safety behaviours.
-Once you can do that, it is truly life changing.
+Once you can do that, it is truly life-changing.

 Support For Interoceptive Exposure

 A study by Craske et al. (2011) sort to see if interoceptive exposure could help people with irritable bowel syndrome (IBS).
-Pervious approaches were based on the assumption that stress or anxiety played the key role in IBS, increasing the symptoms.
+Previous approaches were based on the assumption that stress or anxiety played a key role in IBS, increasing the symptoms.
 Therefore, they wanted to test an interoceptive exposure treatment against stress management and attention control treatments in managing IBS symptoms.
 110 participants took part in the study and were randomly assigned to 10 sessions of one of the three treatments.

 The results of Craske et al. (2011) study showed that the interoceptive exposure treatment outperformed both stress management and attention control treatments in several domains.
 Thus, showing that interoceptive exposure can be an effective treatment for IBS.

-A study by Lee et al. (2006) used nine interoceptive exposure exercises (hyperventilation, shaking head, putting the head between the legs, step-ups, holding breath, body tension, spinning, breathing through a straw, and chest breathing) to reproduce various fears.
+A study by Lee et al. (2006) used nine interoceptive exposure exercises (hyperventilation, shaking your head, putting the head between the legs, step-ups, holding breath, body tension, spinning, breathing through a straw, and chest breathing) to reproduce various fears.
 The study found that of the nine exercises, ‘hyperventilation’, ‘holding breath’, ‘spinning’, and ‘chest breathing’ were found to have a significant effect in reducing the fears of physical sensations experienced by participants with panic disorders.

-Originally, interoceptive exposure was thought to be a method exclusively used for treatment of panic disorders.
+Originally, interoceptive exposure was thought to be a method exclusively used for the treatment of panic disorders.
 However, according to Boswell el al. (2013), recent research has shown that interoceptive exposure can be a useful intervention for people with and without panic.
-Their own study on 54 participants also supports this broadening of uses for interoceptive exposure.
+Their own study of 54 participants also supports this broadening of uses for interoceptive exposure.